Andrea/andrea.github.io/_posts/2014-08-31-fun-and-games-in-NA.markdown

 F#n and games

-I am extremely happy to announce that I will be going about North America showing off some F# and games!
+I am extremely happy to announce that after [Strange Loop](https://thestrangeloop.com/schedule) a conference I am lucky to attend!.
+I will be going about North America showing off some F# and games!

 I will  in the following user groups